-Children learn through their senses They explore objects and the environ
+Children learn through their senses

 They explore objects and the environment using their sense of touch, taste, sight, sound, and smell.
 These sensory experiences help to promote cognitive, communication and language, physical, and social and emotional development.
 For example, cuddling and soft, gentle voices can help children feel safe and secure, and pleasant taste and smell experiences can foster positive attitudes towards food.